NikhilMukraj/spiking-neural-networks/README.md

   - Gap condutance should be retrieved from TOML via IFParameters
 - Eventually remove existing genetic algorithm fit for matching an EEG signal and replace it with R-STDP one or at least genetic algorithm that changes weights rather that input equation

+- Split `main.rs` functions into a few different files for readability

 - Use Rayon to thread lattice calculations (remove storing dv and is_spiking in hashmap and place it in the struct), add capacitance to struct for current calculation

 - **Need to rename all `input_voltage` to `input_current`**